mayank8566/mywebsite/README.md

 3. Push the changes to your GitHub repository
 4. Render will automatically detect the changes and redeploy your application

-### Database Persistence
+### Database Management

-The application uses a persistent disk on Render to store the SQLite database.
-This ensures that your data is preserved between deployments.
+To keep your data safe across deployments:

+- **Always create a backup before pushing code changes**
+- **Download your backup files to your local machine**
+- **After a new deployment, restore from your latest backup**

-The admin dashboard includes a Database Management section where you can:
+The Admin Dashboard includes a Database Management section where you can:
 - Create database backups
 - Restore the database from backups

-It's recommended to create regular backups, especially before major changes or deployments.

 ## Local Development